erf/flim/README.md

 `SpriteBatchMap.clear` before passing `AnimatedSprite.sprite` to
 `SpriteBatchMap.add`.

-A render loop takes care of updating your game objects at ~60 fps.
+A render loop updates your game at ~60 fps, and gives you delta time (dt) since previous update.

 See [example](example) folder for examples.